quicwg/base-drafts/draft-ietf-quic-qpack.md

 can often be improved by referencing dynamic table entries that are still in transit, but if there is loss or reordering the stream can become blocked at the decoder.
 An encoder can avoid the risk of blocking by only referencing dynamic table entries which have been acknowledged, but this could mean using literals.
-Since literals make the header block larger, this can result in the encoder becoming blocked on congestion or flow control limits.
+Since literals make the encoded field section larger, this can result in the encoder becoming blocked on congestion or flow control limits.

 ### Avoiding Flow Control Deadlocks